 Identifying Common Electrical Issues

 Electrical issues can range from simple to complex.
 Begin by inspecting the visible wiring and components for any apparent signs of damage, such as fraying or burn marks.
-Common problems include faulty capacitors, worn-out contactors, and broken thermostats, all of which can hinder the performance of your AC unit.
+Common problems include faulty capacitors, worn-out contactors, and broken thermostats, all of which can reduce your AC unit’s performance.

 By adhering to these guidelines and understanding the basics of electrical maintenance for AC, you’re taking a significant step towards efficient and safer DIY HVAC maintenance.
 Always remember that if a problem seems beyond your capabilities, it’s wise to call a professional.
 Performing AC servicing yourself not only extends the life of your AC unit but also empowers you as a homeowner.